 Navigate the Search Even More Safely and Easily

-Google would like to show different types of content to its users including answer boxes, featured snippets, and knowledge panels.
+Google would like to show different types of content to its users, including answer boxes, featured snippets, and knowledge panels.

 Simply put, Google’s search result pages don’t look anywhere close to how we know them.
-The modern search results are far more personalized, providing information from an array of sources in a variety of formats including visual content, video content, and text.
+The modern search results are far more personalised, providing information from an array of sources in a variety of formats including visual content, video content, and text.